LittleBigRefresh/Refresh/README.md

 Once you've downloaded the artifact, browse to your data folder and create a folder called 'web' and extract the zip you've just downloaded to that folder.

 ## It's on fire!
 What do I do? :fire:
 Refresh isn't perfect, so it's not exactly uncommon to run into bugs.
-If you'd like, you can [create an issue](https://github.com/LittleBigRefresh/Refresh/issues/new/choose) here on GitHub or join our [Discord](https://discord.gg/xN5yKdxmWG) for support. :snake:
+If you'd like, you can [create an issue](https://github.com/LittleBigRefresh/Refresh/issues/new/choose) here on GitHub or join our [Discord](https://discord.gg/xN5yKdxmWG) for support.

-Wherever you choose to post, be sure to include details about how to trigger the bug, text logs (not screenshots!), your environment, the bug's symptoms, and anything else you might find relevant to the bug. :bulb:
+Wherever you choose to post, be sure to include details about how to trigger the bug, text logs (not screenshots!), your environment, the bug's symptoms, and anything else you might find relevant to the bug.

-When dealing with authentication problems, it can be particularly helpful to check your user's notifications (the bell on the web interface will take you there) as authentication errors are logged here. :bell:
+When dealing with authentication problems, it can be particularly helpful to check your user's notifications (the bell on the web interface will take you there) as authentication errors are logged here.

 ## Building & Contributing :wrench::hammer_and_wrench:
 To contribute to Refresh, it may be helpful to refer to our [contributing guide](CONTRIBUTING.md) to get a basic development environment set up.
-If you're a pro, feel free to skip this as it's just your bog-standard setting up C# guide. :rocket:
+If you're a pro, feel free to skip this as it's just your bog-standard setting up C# guide.

 However, something important for all those involved: we also serve additional documentation relating to Refresh, Bunkum, and LittleBigPlanet in general in our [Docs repo](https://littlebigrefresh.github.io/Docs/).